skurbee/YTArchiver/README.md

 I put some pictures on the wiki.

-I now use it in replacement of 4kVideoDownloader+ to download/archive full YT channels.
+I now use it to download/transcribe/compress/archive full YT channels.

 USE: